What is Persistent Depressive Disorder – Dysthymia

 ⦁ Trouble concentrating

-The exact cause of persistent depressive disorder is not known.
+The exact cause of the persistent depressive disorder is not known.
 As with major depression, it may involve more than one cause such as:

-Traumatic Life events: Like the major depression, traumatic events in life such as losing a loved one, financial crisis, childhood abuse, domestic violence, or a major accident can give rise to persistent depressive disorders.
+Traumatic Life events: Like major depression, traumatic events in life such as losing a loved one, financial crisis, childhood abuse, domestic violence, or a major accident can give rise to persistent depressive disorders.